SkyfallWasTaken/ottertime/README.md

-# Quackatime
+# OtterTime

 ![Screenshot](https://files.catbox.moe/02c2v9.png)

-Quackatime is an open-source, self-hostable time tracking server compatible with [WakaTime.](https://waka.hackclub.com) If you want to figure out how long you're spending on code to e.g. bill for consulting hours (or simply because you're curious about the stats!), setup Quackatime in _two minutes_ and get started!
+OtterTime is an open-source, self-hostable time tracking server compatible with [WakaTime.](https://waka.hackclub.com) If you want to figure out how long you're spending on code to e.g. bill for consulting hours (or simply because you're curious about the stats!), setup OtterTime in _two minutes_ and get started!

 ## Running the installer

-Sign in to Quackatime, then go to the [setup page](https://quack.skyfall.dev) and copy and paste the relevant command for your platform.
+Sign in to OtterTime, then go to the [setup page](https://ottertime.skyfall.dev) and copy and paste the relevant command for your platform.

-The installer's code is [here](https://github.com/quackatime/extension-installer), and supports VSCode, VSCode forks like Cursor and Windsurf, and most JetBrains IDEs.
+The installer's code is [here](https://github.com/ottertime/extension-installer), and supports VSCode, VSCode forks like Cursor and Windsurf, and most JetBrains IDEs.

 ## Development